bsfconception/WT32-SC01/README.md

 ## You want a PCB ?
-the PCB can be purchased here :
+You can either bluid your own with the provided manufactiring files, or purchase it here :

 https://www.tindie.com/products/26898/